Ray Goff: Head coaching career

 Goff's tenure got off to a slow start, with just ten wins in his first two seasons, before reeling off nine wins in 1991 and ten in 1992; the latter campaign finished with Georgia ranked eighth by the Coaches Poll.
 Over the next three years, Goff's teams never again posted as many as seven wins, and he was fired in 1995.
 His teams only made brief appearances in the Coaches Poll in 1993, 1994 and 1995, reaching #13 in the 1993 preseason polls.
-Goff's 1995 team was on the receiving end of Steve Spurrier's "Half a Hundred Between the Hedges" game in which his Florida Gators team put up 52 points on the beleaguered Bulldogs.
-They were the first team to do so inside Sanford Stadium.
-Spurrier, known for his colorful comments about other coaches, subsequently referred to Goff as "Ray Goof."
 This would prove to be one of the final straws in Goff's tenure at Georgia.
-He was fired at the end of the year having acquired a 6–6 record.
+He was fired at the end of the year after a 6–6 record.